Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Introduction

 \section{Introduction}

 When do AI systems fail to generalize like natural intelligence?
 This question has been central to AI, and has only redoubled with the successes of deep learning over the last decade \citep[e.g.,][]{lake2017building}.
-For example, language models (LMs) show surprising failures to generalize to reversals of their training, e.g., failing to generalize from ``X is Y's son'' in training to ``Y is X's parent'' at test \citep{berglund2024reversal}---though the models can readily make these generalizations in context (\citealp{lampinen2025generalization}; cf.\ \citealp{russin2025parallel}).
+For example, language models (LMs) show surprising failures to generalize to reversals of their training, e.g., failing to generalize from ``Plato taught Aristotle'' in training to ``Aristotle's teacher was Plato' at test \citep{berglund2024reversal}---though the models can readily make these generalizations in context (\citealp{lampinen2025generalization}).
 Why do models fail to make these generalizations outside the current context, and how could this failure be addressed?